ter2yz/demo-first-page-showcase/README.md

 - Supports error simulation using the `forceError` query parameter (see `/contact-showcase` for an example of error handling in the UI).
 - Designed to be easily extended for real backend integration or additional server-side logic.

-## 📄 Pages

-- `/contact`: Standard contact form page (normal user flow).
-- `/contact-showcase`: Demonstrates error handling by forcing the API to return an error (for interview review).
+## 🧪 API Error Simulation Toggle

+A toggle is available on the homepage to simulate API errors.
+This allows you to easily test and demonstrate error handling in the contact form UI.
+When enabled, the form will force the API to return an error response.

 ---